cmcgerty/Sofar2mqtt/README.md

 ![Short these pins](pics/short.jpg)

 Use long pinned mounts on your ESP8266 if you are stacking the optional OLED on top.
+Trim the legs so they fit comfortably into the sockets on the circuit board below.
+I don't recommend soldering the ESP8266 permanently to your circuit board.

 ![Chips](pics/ICs.jpg)